MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 You can choose to use either early-bound or late-bound code to invoke your custom API.
 Use the [CrmSvcUtil](/powerapps/developer/data-platform/org-service/generate-early-bound-classes) tool to generate helper request and response classes to mirror the request and response properties of your custom API.

-For late-bound code, create an `OrganizationRequest` with the unique name of your custom API and add parameters with names matching the unique names of the request properties.
+For late-bound code, or for a Custom API that you have marked as private, create an `OrganizationRequest` with the unique name of your custom API and add parameters with names matching the unique names of the request properties.

 Entity-bound custom APIs have an implicit request property named `Target` that should be set to an `EntityReference` of the record to invoke the API on.